juliocollazos/geoia_examples/README.md

 > updated for the 2023.
 The information is presented as a Geopackage (GPKG) and contains 4 files, forest2016, forest2024, defo2016_2023 and admin_levels.

 ### **🚨Promp 1:**
-> My team and I are working on a geospatial data analysis that consist in calculate and visualize the probability of cover loss in
+> Our team is working on a geospatial data analysis to calculate and visualize the probability of tree cover loss within the
-> the first administrative level of the Reunion country, for this we select the Hansen dataset that contains information about
+> first administrative level of Reunion Island.
+As the first step, we are using the Hansen dataset, which includes information
-> tree canopy cover for 2000, tree cover loss since 2000 to 2023 and other layers that we don't considered to use for this analysis.
+> on tree canopy cover for the year 2000, tree cover loss from 2000 to 2023, and other related layers.
+The task involves loading
-> Generate a script for load this geopackage file
+> the GeoPackage https://github.com/juliocollazos/geoia_examples/blob/main/Example_three/Reunion.gpkg and creating variables for
+> the following layers: admin_levels, forest2016, forest2024, and defo2016_2023.

+### **🚨Promp 2:**
+>  The machine should load the administrative data from the admin_levels layer and calculate the forest cover for 2016 using the
+> municipality column as the key.
+Afterward, using the same admin_levels data, it should perform a similar calculation for the
+> file named defo2016_2023 to assess the forest loss from 2016 to 2023.
 >

 # 4. Using geoai in python